honne/cdap/cdap-docs/hydrator-manual/source/developing-plugins/plugin-basics.rst

 - Spark Sink (*sparksink*)
 - Post-run Action (*postaction*, restricted to batch pipelines)

-To get started, you can use one of these Maven archetypes to create your project:
+To get started on creating a custom plugin, you can use one of these Maven archetypes to create your project:

 - ``cdap-data-pipeline-plugins-archetype`` (contains batch, Spark plugin, and other types)
 - ``cdap-etl-realtime-source-archetype`` (contains a realtime source)